red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 This leads us to the conclusion, that we consider mocking an ObjectMapper as too risky for our purposes.
 We want our tests to be meaningful and accurate.

 Luckily there is a rather easy fix.
-An ObjectMapper is easy to create, by just invoking its constructor: `new ObjectMapper()`.
-(TODO footnote re-use shared mapper)
+An ObjectMapper is easy to create, by just invoking its constructor: `new ObjectMapper()`[^1].
 We slightly modified our test to use a real mapper instead of a mocked one:

 {% highlight java %}